 Finally, on July 1, 2015, judicial salaries increased to:

 In January 2014, the Commission did not recommend any further judicial salary increases.
-The next time recommendations might be made would be in January 2018.
+The next time recommendations were made was in January 2018.

-The Governor appoints the Commission's seven members.
-Two are nominated by the Senate President, two by the House Speaker, and one by the Maryland State Bar Association.
+The Governor appoints the Commission's seven members to six-year terms.
+Of these, two are nominated by the Senate President, two by the House Speaker, and one by the Maryland State Bar Association.
+The Commission chooses the Chair.
 Members serve without compensation (Code Courts & Judicial Proceedings Article, sec.
 1-708).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov